eri/eri/README.md

 My name is Eray, I'm a 20 years old student living in Paris, France.

-My biggest goal is to learn and improve my current programmation skills during my 5 years of academic courses.
+My biggest goal is to learn and improve my programming skills during my 5 years of academic courses.
 I wish to find a job later as a web or application developer.
 You can check some of my projects from my repositories.

 - My website: [eri.gg](https://eri.gg)
 - Twitter: [@erionline](https://eri.gg/twitter)